 - Shift right:

 These are the first operators you’ve seen that contain more than one character.
-Operators can contain any number of characters.
+Operators can contain any number of characters, in fact.

 Here’s an example that uses both of these operators:

 1 << 3 32 >> 2

 Both of these values equal the number 8.